Research Speaking Writing & Press CITADEL Contact

 Zolnoori M, Vergez S, Xu Z, Esmaeili E, Zolnour A, Anne Briggs K, Scroggins JK, Hosseini Ebrahimabad SF, Noble JM, Topaz M, Bakken S, Bowles KH, Spens I, Onorato N, Sridharan S, McDonald MV

-Why it matters: The AI transcribing your doctor's visit might work perfectly for some patients—and fail dangerously for others.
+Why it matters The AI transcribing your doctor's visit might work perfectly for some patients—and fail dangerously for others.
 This study uncovered significant accuracy gaps between how well voice recognition works for Black versus White patients, exposing a hidden bias baked into healthcare technology.